 - Development of digital age learning activities that facilitate and inspire student learning and creativity with appropriate assessments

-- Operate basic PC hardware, including common input, output, and storage devices.
+- Operate basic computer/tablet/smartboard LCD hardware, including input, output, and storage devices.

 - Perform file management tasks, including finding, organizing, saving, copying, and printing files.

-- Use basic word processing functions to prepare a document that incorporates a variety of formatting options.
+- Use basic word processing functions to prepare documents that incorporate a variety of formatting options.

 - Locate information on the Internet, identify appropriate search terms, download files, and use a search engine effectively.

-- Prepare a spreadsheet that incorporates basic formulas and a variety of formatting options.
+- Prepare a spreadsheet that would be used in an educational setting and incorporate basic formulas and a variety of formatting options.

 - Create and view a slideshow using basic presentation software functions.

-- Identify issues and recommendations related to computer ethics and netiquette.
+- Identify issues and recommendations related to computer/technology ethics, responsibility and netiquette.

-- Recognize common threats to computer security and privacy, such as viruses, phishing, and identity theft; and identify methods of prevention.
+- Recognize common threats to computer security, malware, and privacy, such as viruses, phishing, and identity theft; and identify methods of prevention.

-This course also addresses the standards for pre-service teachers as defined by the International Society for Technology in Education (ISTE).
-Upon successful completion of this course, future teachers will be able to:
+This course also addresses the standards for educator standards as defined by the International Society for Technology in Education (ISTE).
+Upon successful completion of this course, future teachers will be the following: